Taormina

 Cornetto e doppio caffè or a croissant and double coffee.
 That's coffee in the Italian sense, what an English speaker would call espresso.

 Taormina's first hotel was built in 1864.
 Italian unification, the Risorgimento, wasn't complete until 1870, but it had started on Sardinia and extended through Sicily around 1860.
 By 1864 the unification process was compressing the remaining Papal territory around Rome and was expanding in the far northeast.
+And, Taormina was building up its tourism.

 Royalty came to Taormina.
 Kaiser Wilhelm II of German first visited in 1896, returning often.
 Other members of the interconnected and dangerously inbred European royal family began visiting, sometimes under false names.
-From the U.K., Edward VII in 1906 and George V in 1924.
-Edward VIII surely worked in a stop on his way to and from his visits with Hitler.
+From the U.K., Edward VII in 1906 and George V in 1924, and Edward VIII surely worked in a stop on his way to and from his visits with Hitler.

 "Baron" Wilhelm von Gloeden arrived from Germany opened a photographic studio in Taormina.
 He claimed to be a Baron but wasn't, and claimed to have been born in a specific castle, the "Schloss Volkshagen near Wismar", which never existed.